924973292/FusionReID/README.md

 ## Introduction
+Existing methods for person re-identification (ReID) face challenges due to variations in viewpoints, lighting, and postures, leading to significant differences in appearance.
+CNN-based methods excel at capturing local features but lack a global perspective, while Transformer-based methods capture global representations but struggle with fine-grained details.
+To address these issues, we propose FusionReID, a novel framework that unifies the strengths of CNNs and Transformers.
+Our approach involves a Dual-branch Feature Extraction (DFE) and a Dual-attention Mutual Fusion (DMF) module, enabling effective feature representation by combining local and global information.

 ## Contributions
 - We propose a new fusion framework called FusionReID to unify the strengths of CNNs and Transformers for image-based person ReID.